 When a student is ready to graduate, you will need to complete an Application for Degree form.
 These forms are available online through the portal.
 To access the form, log on to the Portal, click the Banner Icon, and click the Student Services tab.
 Applications must be submitted by the deadlines listed on the RAS RAS Academic Calendar.
 Once this form is complete, please email the Graduate Coordinator for additional requirements.

 Core Requirements

-All graduate students are expected to finish their core course requirements in the first two years in their program.
+All graduate students are expected to finish their core course requirements in the

 Masters Program Guidelines